tonytw1/wellynews/README.md

 For example:
 - [Transport related newsitems](https://wellington.gen.nz/transport) (a tag feed)
 - [Consultation about the Central Library](https://wellington.gen.nz/consultation+central-library) (a tag combiner feed)
-- Newsitems published by [Wellington City Council about the airport runway extension](https://wellington.gen.nz/wellington-city-council+runway-extension) (a publisher tag combiner feed).
+- Newsitems published by [Wellington City Council about the draft spatial plan](https://wellington.gen.nz/wellington-city-council+draft-spatial-plan) (a publisher tag combiner feed).

 This a long running project (> 10 years of continuous operation) and the code base has changed alot over the years.